bluekamandy/neurofeedback/README.md

 ## Statement of Positionality

+My interest in neurofeedback and this specific project comes from several personal interests:

+- My late diagnosis of autism spectrum disorder.
+- Buddhism and meditation
+- Embodiment and Cognitive Science
+- Neuroscience

-My interest in neurofeedback comes from my own personal experience in meditation, as well as my diagnosis of autism spectrum disorder.
-I was diagnosed very late in my life.
-The diagnosis was liberating and helped me to contextualize a lifetime of mistranslations and extreme sensory sensitivity.
-It helped me to understand my strengths in new ways and I often wonder what a diagnosis earlier in my life would have done for me.
-People are far more aware now of the condition than they were when I was growing up.
+I was diagnosed with autism very late in my life.
+Under the DSM IV criteria my diagnosis would have been Asperger's Syndrome, and so I do identify as an "aspie."
+The DSM V conflates autism spectrum disorder and Asperger's syndrome.
+Regardless of the name, the diagnosis was liberating and helped me to contextualize a lifetime of mistranslations, special interests, and sensory sensitivities.
+Most importantly, it helped me to understand my strengths in new ways and I often wonder what a diagnosis earlier in my life would have done for me.
+It gave me a new community.

-As a person who "thinks differently" I've developed a strong interest in understanding how the brain works as well as developing mental/emotional resilience and focus through neurofeedback.
+As a person who "thinks differently" I've developed a strong interest in understanding how the brain works as well as developing mental/emotional resilience and focus through neurofeedback and Buddhist meditation.
 This project is an exploration to that end.

 For anyone who is interested in gaining a better understanding of people with autism, I recommend reading [the books of Dr. Temple Grandin](https://www.templegrandin.com/templegrandinbooks.html), who teaches in the city I grew up in and who I had the great fortune of meeting as a child.